| Read Time: 12 minutes |

-Royal Alliance Associates, Inc. (“Royal Alliance”) (CRD# 23131) has many different complaints filed against it by the Financial Industry Regulatory Authority (“FINRA”), U.S. Securities and Exchange Commission (“SEC”), state securities regulators, and self-regulatory organizations, and investors.
-At the Law Offices of Robert Wayne Pearce, we have investigated Royal Alliance complaints, its regulatory problems, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Royal Alliance Associates, Inc. (“Royal Alliance”) (CRD # 23131) has been cited in numerous complaints by the Financial Industry Regulatory Authority (“FINRA”), U.S. Securities and Exchange Commission (“SEC”), state securities regulators, and investors because the firm failed to supervise its representatives and violated securities laws.
+At the Law Offices of Robert Wayne Pearce, we have investigated Royal Alliance complaints and its regulatory problems, and we have represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 If you believe you have a claim against Royal Alliance, you should strongly consider hiring an investment fraud attorney.
+Investors who lost money due to Royal Alliance misconduct have the right to pursue compensation through FINRA arbitration, even if they signed arbitration agreements.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue Royal Alliance Associates, Inc.?

 If you’ve lost money caused by Royal Alliance and/or its employees’ misconduct then the answer is, YES, you can sue Royal Alliance but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Royal Alliance in FINRA arbitration proceedings, but WIN that arbitration.
-The easiest way to know if you have a viable case against Royal Alliance is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Royal Alliance in FINRA arbitration proceedings, but WIN that arbitration.
+The easiest way to know if you have a viable case against Royal Alliance is to contact Attorney Pearce at our office.

 What is Royal Alliance Associates, Inc.?